-Will the Summerhill BRT line connect to MARTA bus or rail?
-How will transfers between Summerhill BRT and MARTA bus or MARTA rail operate?
+Will the BRT line connect to MARTA bus or rail?
+How will transfers between MARTA Rapid and MARTA bus or MARTA rail operate?

-Summerhill BRT will connect to three MARTA rail stations (Georgia State Station, Five Points Station, and Garnett Station), four MARTA local bus routes in the Summerhill and Peoplestown neighborhoods (Routes 49, 55, 155, 832), and various other bus routes in Downtown.
-Transfers will operate the same as local bus to local bus transfers, or local bus to rail transfer, with the tap of a fare card.
+MARTA Rapid will connect to three MARTA rail stations (Georgia State Station, Five Points Station, and Garnett Station), four MARTA local bus routes in the Summerhill and Peoplestown neighborhoods (Routes 49, 55, 155, 832), and various other bus routes in Downtown.
+Transfers will operate the same as local bus to local bus transfers, or local bus to rail transfer, with the tap of a fare card within a three hour period.